 Doris has taught students at different levels/ages and from different cultural backgrounds.
 She has extensive experience in preparing students for AMEB, ABRSM and Trinity College piano and theory exams.

-Doris believes learning is an enjoyable experience and through such experience the student gains confidence and interests.
-Learning music is beneficial for kids.
-It will develop good character, concentration and is an excellent training for their brains.
+Doris believes learning is an enjoyable experience and through such experience the students gain confidence and interests.
+Learning music is beneficial for kids as it develops good character, concentration and provides excellent training for their brain.